 - You’ll schedule kickoff before receiving the deposit next week, because they’re a long-time retainer client.

-Another option for offering strategically free work is if you want to build your pipeline and treat it as a lead generation strategy.
-If you’re doing something that’s completely free to garner interest in a new service, it should be fun for you and your team, and get results.
+Another option for offering strategically free work: when you want to attract leads for a new service.
+If you’re doing something that’s completely free (to help your lead-gen), it should be fun for you and your team and get client results.

 What to do if you’ve already done the work

-If you’ve already done something that’s “secretly free,” be sure to call it out instead of covering it up.
-Let your clients know that you’ve already over-delivered, and set expectations for next time.
+If you’ve already done something that’s “secretly free,” be sure your team calls it out instead of covering it up.
+Let your clients know that your agency has already over-delivered, and set expectations for next time.

 Question: Have you or your agency done work for free before?
 How did you make sure to get paid the next time?